molecule/molecule.github.io/_post/skincare-and-haircare.md

 - Splash face w/ cool water. ~~Wait 15 minutes.~~ ([No need to wait to reset skin pH](https://theacidqueenblog.com/2015/12/04/skin-ph-and-urban-legends-an-argument-against-wait-times-and-ph-adjusting-toners/)).
 - Moisturize/Hydrate
   - [Hada Labo Gokujyun Lotion Moist] - (1-2 layers, applied on damp skin) OR
-  - [Hada Labo Premium Lotion] - (If my skin feels extra dry)
+  - [Hada Labo Premium Lotion] - (If my skin feels extra dry).
-  - [Stratia Liquid Gold] - (1 pump or 2, if needed) mixed with 3 drops of [TO - 100% Organic Cold-Pressed Rose Hip Seed Oil]
+  - Vanicream gentle hydrating moisturizer.
+SO light and wonderful.
+I don't use Stratia Liquid Gold during the day because it's really orange on my very pale skin.
 - Actives (Monday, Wednesday, Friday)
+  - Add two drops of [TO - Niacinamide 10% and Zinc 1%] to the Vanicream.
+The niacinamide is wayyyyy too irritating on my skin by itself but feels great mixed w/ this light moisturizer!
   - Finacea 15% Rx.
-I now have a prescription for Finacea 15% which I am currently patch-testing.
+I now have a prescription for Finacea 15% foam which I am currently patch-testing.
+It is really annoying to apply and stings and is itchy so far!
+- Actives (Tuesday, Thursday)
-  - ~~[20% VITAMIN C + E FERULIC ACID SERUM 1 OZ] - (on dry skin).~~ NOTE: I will not repurchase this.
+  - ~~[20% VITAMIN C + E FERULIC ACID SERUM 1 OZ] - (on dry skin).~~ I'm still using this but I will not repurchase this.
 With the 20-minute waiting times it's way too much hassle for me in the mornings, and I didn't notice much difference, plus it still stings even after several months.
 I may purchase Stratia Rewind to replace it since I like their formulation better.
-  - ~~AHA: [TO - Lactic Acid 10% HA 2%] - (20 mins after Vit C, only on trouble areas of chin and forehead).~~ This really irritates my skin!
-It takes about 2 days to feel so it took me a while to figure out what the problem was.
-I will not repurchase this.
-- Actives (Tuesday, Thursday)
-  - Stratia Rewind.
-Haven't ordered this yet but I look forward to getting it in the future!
   - BHA: [TO - Salicylic Acid 2% Solution] - My goal with this was to remove cc's that 0.04% tret has not gotten rid of.
 Maybe 20% successful after 3 months.
 I will probably not repurchase this?
 Haven't noticed much difference and it's so much hassle in the mornings.
 It does not sting at all even on my sensitive skin, though.
-If I can layer it under Stratia Rewind I may continue using it but likely won't repurchase.
-  - ~~[TO - Niacinamide 10% and Zinc 1%]~~ Switching to Stratia Rewind which has a better-supported formulation.
-This also stings a LOT on application and really dries me out so if you have oily skin it might be good for you!
+  - ~~AHA: [TO - Lactic Acid 10% HA 2%] - (20 mins after Vit C, only on trouble areas of chin and forehead).~~ This really irritates my skin!
+It takes about 2 days to feel so it took me a while to figure out what the problem was.
+I will not repurchase this.
   - ~~[Azelaic Acid Suspension 10%]~~ This has a tendency to pill under everything else and looks white and chalky if I use a bit too much.
 Will not repurchase even though I did notice a decrease in redness!
+I got a prescription for Finacea 15% foam instead.

 - Sunscreen:
   - [CANMAKE Mermaid Skin Gel PA++++ SPF 50+], AND